Classical mechanics

-In physics, classical mechanics is a theory that describes the effect of forces on the motion of macroscopic objects and bulk matter, without considering quantum and relativistic effects.
+In physics, classical mechanics is a theory that describes the effect of forces on the motion of macroscopic objects and bulk matter, without considering quantum effects, and often without incorporating relativistic effects either.

-It is used in describing the motion of objects such as projectiles, parts of machinery, spacecraft, planets, stars, galaxies, deformable solids, fluids, macromolecules and other objects.
+It is used in describing the motion of objects such as projectiles and particles, parts of machinery, spacecraft, planets, stars, galaxies, deformable solids, fluids, macromolecules and other objects.
 The development of classical mechanics involved substantial change in the methods and philosophy of physics.
 The qualifier classical distinguishes this type of mechanics from new methods developed after the revolutions in physics of the early 20th century which revealed limitations in classical mechanics.
 Some modern sources include relativistic mechanics in classical mechanics, as representing the subject matter in its most developed and accurate form.

 The earliest formulation of classical mechanics is often referred to as Newtonian mechanics.
 It consists of the physical concepts based on the 17th century foundational works of Sir Isaac Newton, and the mathematical methods invented by Newton, Gottfried Wilhelm Leibniz, Leonhard Euler and others to describe the motion of bodies under the influence of forces.
 Later, methods based on energy were developed by Euler, Joseph-Louis Lagrange, William Rowan Hamilton and others, leading to the development of analytical mechanics (which includes Lagrangian mechanics and Hamiltonian mechanics).
 These advances, made predominantly in the 18th and 19th centuries, extended beyond earlier works; they are, with some modification, used in all areas of modern physics.

 If the present state of an object that obeys the laws of classical mechanics is known, it is possible to determine how it will move in the future, and how it has moved in the past.
 Chaos theory shows that the long term predictions of classical mechanics are not reliable.
 Classical mechanics provides accurate results when studying objects that are not extremely massive and have speeds not approaching the speed of light.
 With objects about the size of an atom's diameter, it becomes necessary to use quantum mechanics.
 To describe velocities approaching the speed of light, special relativity is needed.
 In cases where objects become extremely massive, general relativity becomes applicable.

 Branches

 Traditional division

 Classical mechanics was traditionally divided into three main branches.

 Statics is the branch of classical mechanics that is concerned with the analysis of force and torque acting on a physical system that does not experience an acceleration, but rather is in equilibrium with its environment.
 Kinematics describes the motion of points, bodies (objects), and systems of bodies (groups of objects) without considering the forces that cause them to move.
 Kinematics, as a field of study, is often referred to as the "geometry of motion" and is occasionally seen as a branch of mathematics.
 Dynamics goes beyond merely describing objects' behavior and also considers the forces which explain it.

-Some authors (for example, Taylor (2005) and Greenwood (1997)) include special relativity within classical dynamics.
+Some authors (for example Greenwood (1997)) include special relativity within classical dynamics.